Mergimberisha/databases/book_store/book_store_recipe.md

 # Repository class
 # (in lib/student_repository.rb)

-class AlbumRepository
+class BookRepository

   # Selecting all records
   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, title, release_year, artist_id FROM albums;
+    # SELECT id, name, cohort_name FROM students;

-    # Returns an array of Album objects.
+    # Returns an array of Student objects.
   end

-  # Select a single album record
+  # Gets a single record by its ID
-  # Given the id in argument (a number)
+  # One argument: the id (number)

-  def find(id)
-  # Executes the SQL:
-  # SELECT id, name, genre FROM albums WHERE id = $1

-  # Returns a single Album object
-  end

 end
 ```